Interactive Voice Response (IVR) allows you to quickly and automatically connect your inbound callers with the correct destination.

 - Select a phone number from your available numbers with the + Phone Number button and click Add new IVR

-- Upload at least one ‘Main Greeting’.
+- Upload at least one ‘Main Greeting’ by pressing "Click2Record".
 This is the greeting which all callers will hear when they call the number assigned to the IVR.
 Only one main greeting can be active at a time.

 Scenario: a national retailer with two local branches (for simplicity) wants to connect its callers to local branches:

 if the caller presses 1, he should hear the Main Greeting of the London branch and be able to select 1 to hear its opening times, or 2 to speak to customer service in that store

 if the caller presses 2, he should hear the Main Greeting of the Birmingham branch and be able to select 1 to hear its opening times, or 2 to speak to customer service in that store

 Create a first-level IVR as per the instructions above (‘How to set up a single-level IVR’).
 Assign this IVR a telephone number and a meaningful name (e.g. “First Level Customer Hotline”).
 The Main Greeting should say something like: ‘For our London branch, press 1.
 For our Birmingham branch, press 2’